maverickactuary/1actuary/content/3buildingblocks/index.md

 **The categories are a little odd.** Underwriting (item 1) is a large part of new business processing (item 3).
 Online services (item 5) and existing business administration (item 8) also overlap.

-**The gaps in the scores in 2019 and 2018 suggest four groups.** The first group (items 1-3) mainly covers new business processing, although claims is promoted to second place &ndash; perhaps due to consumers' distrust.
+**The gaps in the scores in 2019 and 2018 suggest four groups.** The first group (1-3) mainly covers new business processing, although claims is in second place &ndash; perhaps due to consumer distrust.
 The second group is product.
-Group three (items 5-8) concern ongoing support.
+Group three (5-8) is about ongoing support.
 The final group may show disdain for commission levels and business development managers.

 **Price is not covered.** While this is a survey about service, price is always important: we only debate the extent.
 Demand for individual protection is price inelastic overall but elastic at the company level.